Gordon Lunan: Espionage

 Lunan's espionage activities began in March 1945.
 Lunan was approached by Rose about supplying information to the Soviets, a proposal Lunan quickly agreed to.
 There are varying accounts of how the Soviets first made contact with Lunan.
 According to the testimony he would later give to the Kellock–Taschereau Commission, he arrived in his office one morning to find an anonymous note on his desk, inviting him to meet an unnamed person at a corner on Rideau Street.
-According to his memoir, he received an anonymous phone call from a young women instructing him to meet her at the Château Laurier.
+According to his memoir, he received an anonymous phone call from a young woman instructing him to meet her at the Château Laurier.
 She led him down Sussex Drive where she introduced him to a "shabbily and rather oddly dressed" man.

-In either case, the indivudal was Colonel Vasili Rogov, assistant to Colonel Nikolai Zabotin, the military attaché at the Soviet Embassy, whom Lunan knew only as "Jan".
+In either case, the individual was Colonel Vasili Rogov, assistant to Colonel Nikolai Zabotin, the military attaché at the Soviet Embassy, whom Lunan knew only as "Jan".
 Rogov proved rigidly secretive and their initial meeting was brief; the two men climbed into the back of a chauffeur-driven car and the vehicle took off.
 Rogov briefly questioned Lunan about his job and handed him a white envelope with instructions to destroy it after he had read its contents.
 The driver hurriedly circled back toward their starting point and Lunan was unceremoniously dropped off mid-block.

 The envelope contained instructions to act as a go-between for three prospective informants: Israel Halperin (to whom the Soviet had assigned the code name, "Bacon"), Edward Mazerall (code-named "Bagley"), and Durnford Smith (code-named "Badeau").
 The three men attended the same discussion group and Lunan was already acquainted with Smith.
 Lunan was to relay requests for information on Canadian research in a number of fields.
 Lunan's career in journalism offered him cover for recruiting informants, some of whom were led to believe they were speaking to him in his capacity as editor of Canadian Affairs.
 Lunan was assigned the code name, "Back."

 Smith was the most productive of Lunan's sources.
 Smith was an electrical engineer with the National Research Council (NRC).
 From March to August 1945, he passed along 17 secret reports – totalling 700 pages – on radar systems, radio tubes, and microwaves.
-However, the information proved to be extremely technical and Lunan, with the no scientific background, proved ineffective as an intermediary.
+However, the information proved to be extremely technical and Lunan, with no scientific background, proved ineffective as an intermediary.
 Instead, the GRU opted to have Rogov deal with Smith directly.